fastoch/Python4everybody/intro.md

 constructs are not just for Python programs, they are part of every programming language from machine language up to the high-level languages.

-description
+# Getting data from the outside world

-Get data from the outside world.
 This might be reading data from a file, or even some kind of sensor like a microphone or GPS.
 In our initial programs, our input will come from the user typing data on the keyboard.